rahul-thakoor/physical-computing-rust/src/step_5.md

 }
 ```

-Save the changes you made to the `on.rs` file and exit the editor.
+Save the changes you made to the `onoff.rs` file and exit the editor.

 + From your project directory, build your project by entering the following commands: